checkstyle/contribution/checkstyle-tester/README.md

 ## [diff.groovy] Diff report generation

-In order to generat a compact diff report before and after your changes you can use diff.groovy script which performs all required work automatically.
+In order to generate a compact diff report before and after your changes you can use diff.groovy script which performs all required work automatically.
 Please run the following command in your command line:

 ```
 groovy diff.groovy --localGitRepo /home/johndoe/projects/checkstyle --baseBranch master --patchBranch i111-my-fix --checkstyleCfg my_check.xml --projectsToTestOn projects-to-test-on.properties